-Interconnect technologies from fine pitch hybridization to large pitch module packaging are important for a wide range of applications in the field of high-energy physics and other silicon pixel-detector applications.
+Interconnect technologies from fine pitch hybridisation to large pitch module packaging are important for a wide range of applications in the field of high-energy physics and other silicon pixel-detector applications.
 In many cases state of the art is solder bump bonding in which the electrical connection between metallized pads is created by solder balls under reflow conditions.
 This requires many steps of preparation including a process called Under Bump Metallization (UBM) which are done on a wafer level prior to dicing.
-For multi project wafers as they are common in detector R&D these wafer level processes are either not possible or too costly for the scale of the project.
-Out of this issue arises a need for cost effective single die processing with a fast turn-around time.
+For small-scale applications and during the ASIC and sensor development phase, interconnect technologies must also be suitable for the assembly of single-dies typically available from Multi-Project-Wafer submissions.
+For these multi project wafers, wafer level processes are either not possible or too costly for the scale of the project.
+Within the CERN EP R&D [1] program and the AIDAinnova collaboration [2], innovative and scalable hybridisation concepts are under development for pixel-detector applications in future colliders.
 An innovative approach for in-house single die bonding is discussed in this contribution.
 The electrical interconnection is created using Anisotropic Conductive Adhesives (ACA) in the form of conductive particles embedded in an epoxy paste or film and by thermo-compressing the adhesive.
-Commercial use of these types of adhesives can be found in display panel integration[1] and also increasingly in chip-to-film and chip-to-flex bonding[3, 4].
+Commercial use of these types of adhesives can be found in display panel integration [3] and also increasingly in chip-to-film [4] and chip-to-flex bonding [5, 6].
 The required surface properties of the devices bonded with ACA are achieved with an in-house single-die plating process.

-2 Electroless Plating
+2 Electroless plating

-For the topology requirement needed to bond with the ACA, Electroless Nickel Immersion Gold (ENIG) plating is utilized, a method typically used in PCB production[5].
-It is a chemical plating process that grows nickel on metallized pads without the need for an external electrical current, making it thereby use able for technologies operating on semiconductor electronics.
+For the topology requirement needed to bond with the ACA, Electroless Nickel Immersion Gold (ENIG) plating is utilized, a method typically used in PCB production [7].
+It is a chemical plating process that grows nickel on metallized pads without the need for an external electrical current, making it thereby useable for technologies operating on semiconductor electronics.
 In the case of ASICs and sensors, the pad metallization widely used is an aluminium alloy which first requires a pre-treatment of the pads in order for the ENIG plating to create a catalytic surface on which the reaction can start reliably.
 The first step after mounting the samples on a holder is plasma cleaning them.
 This removes part of the thin oxide layer and increases the wettability for further chemical processing.
 In the next step the oxide layer is chemically removed and more roughened surface for plating to adhere to is created.
 The next step is generally referred to as zincation.
 In this step a thin seed layer of Zinc is chemically deposited on the aluminium surface.
 The cycling of this step twice or thrice can increase the quality of the zinc seed layer.
-The sample can now be submerged in the Electroless Nickel bath containing hypophosphite and Ni-Ions to start the plating process as shown in Figure 1.
+The sample can now be submerged in the Electroless Nickel bath containing hypophosphite and Ni-Ions to start the plating process as described by the chemical equation (2.1) and shown in figure 1.
+A deposition of metallized nickel is observed.
 Due to the auto catalytic nature of the process the nickel will grow radially outwards from all points of deposition, thereby creating a mushroom-like shape with increasing plating height.